 - Carefully remove and unfold the castor oil soaked cloth.

 - While lying on an old towel or sheet, place the cloth on the desired body part.

-- Cover with plastic (like a plastic trash bag), or ideally with the wrap around pack, and place the heating pack on top of this.
-A hot water bottle, electric heating pad or rice heating pad can be used, but hot water bottles and rice packs may need to be reheated several times.
+- Cover with the wrap-around pack or cotton flannel, and place the heating pack on top of this.
+Less optimally, a plastic grocery bag can be used prevent any oil from getting on the heating pad.
+A hot water bottle, electric heating pad, or rice heating pad can be used, but hot water bottles and rice packs may need to be reheated several times.

 - After the desired time, remove the pack and return the flannel to the glass container.
 Store in fridge.